 No matter what the lighting situation is, if you move your wrist slowly sideways, or if you hold the watch in your hand and rotate it, the Côtes de Genève bring out a wave effect to the dial, which in slow-motion looks like silk being draped over an object.
 The finishing to these Côtes de Genève is very silky which helps the light bounce off even more.

-What further enhances this wavy look is that besides the Côtes de Genève being in 11 (yes we counted them) vertical stripes pattern, they have a ‘thumbprint’ grain finishing.
+What further enhances this wavy look is that besides the Côtes de Genève being present in 11 — yes we counted them — vertical stripes pattern, they have a ‘thumbprint’ grain finishing.

 The sapphire crystal compliments this dial too.
 TAG Heuer has coated the thick sapphire crystal with anti-reflecting material, yet the thickness of the crystal almost acts as a magnifying glass.
 Plus despite the coating the crystal is so shiny indoors that you can see the refection of everything behind you.
 This might prove to be a slight legibility issue though for those who expect crystal clear readability from their watches.